migueltorrescosta/migueltorrescosta.github.io/index.md

 - My [CV]({{site.baseurl}}{% link Miguel_Torres_Costa_CV.pdf %}).
 - A link to my social profiles.

 I started this page recently.
-If you have any suggestion as to how I could make it look neater do contact me.
+I'll improve it over time.
+If you have any suggestions do tell me :)